-The State anticipates that by providing multiple enrollment mechanisms through Georgia Access, the consumer experience for plan shopping and selection will be easier than the current FFE experience.
+The State anticipates that by providing multiple enrollment mechanisms and channels through Georgia Access, the consumer experience for plan shopping and selection will be preferable to the current FFE experience.
 Participating web-brokers will be required to display all available QHPs and clearly differentiate for consumers the plans that are eligible for APTCs/PTCs and those that are not.

-The State will look to industry best practices for guidance, including those for Enhanced Direct Enrollment (EDE) to ensure that consumers have comprehensive and secure access to available plan options.
+The State will look to industry best practices for guidance, including those for EDE to ensure that consumers have comprehensive and secure access to available plan options.